kubernetes-sigs/node-feature-discovery/enhancements/2403-nfd-image-compatibility-scheduler/README.md

 #### Limitations

-- **Homogeneity Detection Overhead:** nfd-master must compute homogeneity labels for each ICQ-pre-group pair, which adds computational overhead proportional to the number of ICQs and pre-groups.
+- **Homogeneity Detection Overhead:** nfd-master must compute homogeneity for each ICQ-pre-group pair, which adds computational overhead proportional to the number of ICQs and pre-groups.

 ### Test Plan